 The quality of Maine's water is described in terms of physical, chemical and biological characteristics defined under the state's water classification program.
-As established in Maine statute (38 MRS §§464-470), the classification program consists of designated uses (e.g. drinking water supply, recreation in and on the water, habitat for fish and other aquatic life), criteria [e.g. bacteria, dissolved oxygen (DO) and biological criterial, and an anti-degradation statement (e.g. natural, free flowing) which together specify levels of water quality necessary to maintain the designated uses.
+As established in Maine statute (38 M.R.S. §§ 464-470), the classification program consists of designated uses (e.g. drinking water supply, recreation in and on the water, habitat for fish and other aquatic life), criteria [e.g. bacteria, dissolved oxygen (DO) and biological criteria], and an anti-degradation statement (e.g. natural, free flowing) which together specify levels of water quality necessary to maintain the designated uses.
 All State waters have a classification assignment (lakes: GPA; rivers and streams: AA, A, B, C; marine and estuarine waters: SA, SB, SC).
-Wetlands are classified the same as associated surface waters, i.e. wetlands that are part of great ponds or natural lakes and ponds less than 10 acres in size are GPA waters; all freshwater wetlands not classified as GPA waters are class AA, A, B or C under Sections 467 and 468 according to the watershed in which they occur.
-Coastal wetlands are classified SA, SB or SC according to the provisions of Section 469 (Classification of Estuarine and Marine Waters).
-Groundwater is classified GW-A according to provisions of 38 MRS §470.
+Wetlands are classified the same as associated surface waters, i.e. wetlands that are part of great ponds or natural lakes and ponds less than 10 acres in size are GPA waters; all freshwater wetlands not classified as GPA waters are class AA, A, B or C under §§ 467 and 468 according to the watershed in which they occur.
+Coastal wetlands are classified SA, SB or SC according to the provisions of § 469 (Classification of Estuarine and Marine Waters).
+Groundwater is classified GW-A according to provisions of 38 M.R.S. § 470.

 Maine law requires that once every three years, the Department review the classification system and related standards and make recommendations to the Board of Environmental Protection for any needed changes in the water quality classifications assigned to specific waterbodies.
-In 2011, the classification of one waterbody was changed and in 2012, ambient water quality criteria (human health criteria for inorganic arsenic, acrolein and phenol; aquatic life criteria for acrolein, diazanon, nonylphenol) as included in Chapter 584: Surface Water Quality Criteria for Toxic Pollutants, were revised or expanded.
+In 2011, the classification of one waterbody was changed and in 2012, ambient water quality criteria (human health criteria for inorganic arsenic, acrolein and phenol; aquatic life criteria for acrolein, diazanon, nonylphenol) as included in Surface Water Quality Criteria for Toxic Pollutants, 06-096 C.M.R. ch.
+584 (effective date July 29, 2012) were revised or expanded.